cyberjunky/home-assistant-custom-components/README.md

 ![alt text](https://raw.githubusercontent.com/cyberjunky/home-assistant-custom-components/master/screenshots/toon-smartmeter.png "Screenshot Toon SmartMeter")

-## SolarPortal component
+## SolarPortal sensor component

-There are several solarpower portals storing you power generation data using the same api.
-So you can query the information uploaded by your solarpanels.
+There are several solarpower portals storing you power generation data using the same API.
+You can query the information uploaded by your solarpanels.
-I have a Omnik inverted and so I'm using it with omnikportal
+I have a Omnik inverter and so I'm using it with omnikportal, only one I tested it with.

 ### Installation